iamonnox/tradecontrol/docs/tc_assets.md

 Published on 31 December 2020.

-Just as the [capital calculation](tc_balance_sheet.md#capital) on the balance sheet is often not specified in explanations of capitalism, so too is [the edifice upon which it is built](tc_profit_and_loss.md#double-entry-book-keeping).
-Now I have removed that edifice and calculated capital from productive workflows, I can isolate the definition and evaluation of assets from their production.
-Previously, [I concluded](tc_balance_sheet.md#conclusion) that firstly, a production system works independently from the calculation of assets; and secondly, that the mentality behind the imposition of assets onto production is truly ancient.
+Previously, [I concluded](tc_balance_sheet.md#conclusion) that a production system works independently from the calculation of assets; and that the mentality behind asset production is ancient.
 Here I explore those conclusions.

 ## Requirements